lmullen/academic-article-latex/README.markdown

 ## Caveat ##

-**Warning**: This is a very early version of this class.
-Some of what it does is pretty kludgy.
-In particular, the class is not good about checking if you have the required packages or fonts.
+This class is not good about checking if you have the required packages or fonts.
 This class has only be tested on my personal machine, running Mac OS X 10.7, with some Adobe Pro fonts installed.
 And some of the options are hardcoded in to my personal information, such as name.
 Before using the package you should look through the code and change anything that doesn't suit you.

 ## Usage ##